LunarG/VulkanTools/vkconfig/vkconfig.md

 It is effectively the same as pressing the "Reset" button and exiting the application.
 Note that while all unsaved changes will be lost, all saved settings in the tool will be remembered the next time vkconfig is run.

-When any of these buttons is run, a timestamped message will appear at the bottom of the configuration tool indicating the action that was taken.
+When any of these buttons is run, a timestamped message will appear at the bottom of the Vulkan Configurator indicating the action that was taken.
 This can be useful as a confirmation of what you did.
 In addition, it can give you information like when you last saved, since the message will stay there until another command is given.

+Keep in mind that any changes made to a system will persist indefinitely (unless an expiration is set).
+As a result, it is very important that the user remember to clear the state of the tool when finishing using it.
+Otherwise, applications will continue to run with the layers that were specified by the configurator.

 ## System Modifcations

-The layer configuration tool does not make any system-wide changes to a system, but it does make user-specific changes.
+The Vulkan Configurator does not make any system-wide changes to a system, but it does make user-specific changes.
 These changes are documented below:

 ### Linux/Mac